rwinlib/libtiff/readme.md

+Note that headers for 32-bit are different from 64-bit.

-Link with: `-ltiff -ljpeg -llzma -lz`
+Link with: `-ltiff -ljpeg  -lz`